jbrudvik/character-count/README.md

-# Line Length
+# Character Count

-A Google Chrome extension for measuring line lengths.
+A Google Chrome extension for measuring the number of characters in a selection.

-When activated, Line Length shows line lengths under the mouse cursor.
+When activated, Character Count shows the number of characters in the current selection in a small popup in the top-right corner of the browser window.

 ## Development